sashachabin/code-in-the-dark/README.md

 [![Inspired by codeinthedark/editor](https://img.shields.io/badge/inspired--by-codeinthedark/editor-blue)](https://github.com/codeinthedark/editor)

-Front-End contest for tiny LAN parties.
+A client–server application of the Code In The Dark front-end game.
 Based on the original [Tictail](https://tictail.com/) challenge: recreate a UI from a single screenshot using HTML & CSS and don’t see the result until time’s up!

 - 2-player coding in Monaco editor with Emmet
 - Live updates on a TV screen